Skip to main content

 The seller who is dividing or partitioning land as part of the sale shall provide the buyer with the statement within ten days of entering into a purchase and sale agreement for the sale or exchange of land, or at the time of transfer of title, if no purchase and sale agreement was executed, and shall file a copy of the statement with the town clerk, who shall record it in the land records.

-Do not file the Act 250 Disclosure Statement with the Department or the Natural Resources Board.
+Do not send the Act 250 Disclosure Statement to the Land Use Review Board.

 What Happens If I Do Not File Act 250 Disclosure Statement?